-Oddly, I don't remember when or how I got my hands on the Toshiba FlashAir card.
+Oddly enough, I don't remember when or how I first got my hands on the Toshiba FlashAir card.
 These WiFi-enabled SD cards are made to transfer photos from a digital camera to a computer.

 Imaginging that someone would use a 4MBps wireless connection to transfer photos when the hardware transfer is closer to 70MBps seems ridiculous.

 However, it could come in handy if you're in a situation where you don't have access to an SD card reader, or want to easily preview photos on a phone or tablet.